thinkst/canarytokens-docker/README.md

 ```
 COPY .htpasswd /etc/nginx/.htpasswd
 ```
-7) rebuild the images using `docker-compose build`, restart your docker containers and enjoy!
+7) rebuild the images using `docker-compose build`, restart your docker containers, and enjoy!

-Thanks @mamisano for catching a silly issue using the above 🙏
+Thanks, @mamisano for catching a silly issue using the above 🙏